Peak fall foliage aerial view in Hocking Hills Ohio in October

 Trail Conditions

 October trails are generally excellent.
 The gorge steps can be slippery after rain — wet sandstone and wet leaves together are slick.
 Trekking poles or hiking sticks help on the steeper sections.
-Pool House Lodge keeps hiking sticks available for guests.
+The two spots where people slip most are the stone stairs in the Old Man’s Cave gorge and the descent to Cedar Falls — both are shaded, stay damp for days after rain, and collect wet leaves.
+For a trail-by-trail ranking with crowd levels and color payoff, see our 7 best fall hikes guide.

 What If It Rains in October?

-Rain also means the waterfalls run harder.
+Rain is not a lost day here — it is often the better day.
+The waterfalls run harder, the sandstone darkens, and the crowds thin out fast.
 Cedar Falls after a two-day rain in October is loud and full.
-Some guests time their hikes for right after the rain stops — the gorges are moody and quiet and the falls are full.
+The move most regulars make is to time the hike for right after the rain stops: the gorges are moody and quiet and the falls are at their best.

 October Events Near Hocking Hills

-Moonville Tunnel Night Hikes — Just 12 minutes from Pool House Lodge, Moonville Tunnel runs guided night hikes through one of Ohio’s most haunted landmarks.
+Moonville Tunnel Night Hikes — Just outside McArthur in the Zaleski State Forest, Moonville Tunnel runs guided night hikes through one of Ohio’s most haunted landmarks.
 Folklorist Jannette Quackenbush leads the 3-mile round trip on the rail trail, with ghost stories passed down from Moonville residents.
 Ghost-hunting equipment provided.
 Check her Facebook page for October dates.

 Circleville Pumpkin Show (about 1 hour away) — One of Ohio’s oldest festivals, usually the third week of October.
 Worth the drive if you have kids in the group.

-Hocking Valley Scenic Railway — Runs seasonal fall foliage excursions.
-Check their schedule for October departure times from Nelsonville.
+Hocking Valley Scenic Railway — Runs seasonal fall foliage excursions from Nelsonville.
+Check their schedule for October departure times.

 Is October Crowded in Hocking Hills?